neoforged/.github/primers/26.1/index.md

     - `LootNbtProviderType` record is removed
     - `NbtProvider` now implements `LootContextUser`
         - `getType` -> `codec`, not one-to-one
-    - `NbtProviders` instance fields have all been removed
+    - `NbtProviders` singleton fields have all been removed
         - The map codecs in each class should be used instead
         - `bootstrap` - Registers the nbt providers.
     - `LootItemConditionType` record is removed
 - `net.minecraft.world.level.storage.loot.providers.number` now renames `CODEC` fields to `MAP_CODEC`
     - `LootNumberProviderType` record is removed
     - `NumberProvider#getType` -> `codec`, not one-to-one
-    - `NumberProviders` instance fields have all been removed
+    - `NumberProviders` singleton fields have all been removed
         - The map codecs in each class should be used instead
         - `bootstrap` - Registers the number providers.
 - `net.minecraft.world.level.storage.loot.providers.score` now renames `CODEC` fields to `MAP_CODEC`
     - `LootScoreProviderType` record is removed
     - `ScoreProvider` now implements `LootContextUser`
         - `getType` -> `codec`, not one-to-one
-    - `ScoreProviders` instance fields have all been removed
+    - `ScoreProviders` singleton fields have all been removed
         - The map codecs in each class should be used instead
         - `bootstrap` - Registers the score providers.